List of Farm to Market Roads in Texas (700–799): FM 712

 Farm to Market Road 712 (FM 712) is located in Falls County.
-The highway begins at FM 2027, crosses the Brazos River and ends at Loop 23 south of Marlin.
+The highway begins at FM 2027, crosses the Brazos River and ends at Bus.
+SH 6 south of Marlin.

 FM 712 begins at a four-way intersection with FM 2027 about 5.0 mi northeast of Lott.
 The continuation of the road to the southwest, which ends in Lott, is called Falls Road.
 From its start point, FM 712 goes east-northeast a distance of 2.6 mi to a bridge over the Brazos River.
 There is a county park and historical marker on the east side of the bridge that commemorates Sarahville de Viesca, the short-lived capital of Robertson's Colony.
 FM 712 intersects with County Road 301 0.4 mi past the bridge where it changes direction to the northeast.
 The highway passes County Road 302 on the left and the William P. Hobby Unit, a state prison for women, on the right.
 Continuing northeast, FM 712 crosses a railroad and intersects with County Road 287.
 The highway passes County Road 285 and ends at Loop 23 about 0.9 mi south of the Marlin city limit.
 The highway is two lanes wide for its entire length.

 The designation of FM 712 in its current location occurred on December 19, 1959.
 It was a rerouting and a renumbering of part of FM 147.
 The highway started at SH 6 south of Marlin and continued 2.9 mi southwest to a road junction.
 On November 15, 1973, FM 712 was extended an additional 3.2 mi to FM 2027 at Carter Munsch Church.
 On November 30, 1978, the highway's designation was altered to start at FM 2027, go northeast, and end at Loop 23 (now Bus.
 SH 6) south of Marlin.

 FM 712 (1946)

-The first use of the FM 712 designation was on December 10, 1946, from FM 107 at or near Mooreville north 1.5 mi toward Cottonwood.
+The first use of the FM 712 designation was on December 10, 1946, from FM 107 (now SH 7) at or near Mooreville north 1.5 mi toward Cottonwood.
 This route was cancelled once it was completed.